growth-nirvana/seo_pages/_connectors/active_campaign.md

 layout: connector
 title: Active Campaign Connector - Growth Nirvana
 name: Active Campaign
-description: With the active_campaign data connector, you can effortlessly gather data from all your marketing campaigns.
+description: With the Active Campaign data connector, you can effortlessly gather data from all your marketing campaigns.
 This comprehensive tool allows you to easily monitor and analyze metrics such as click-through rates, conversions, engagement, and more.
 By centralizing your campaign data, you can identify patterns, pinpoint